-During the Civil War many southern landowners lost the rights to their home and property, due to a law enacted by a Union Congress that allowed the North to levy taxes on property that fell into their hands.
+During the Civil War many southern landowners lost the rights to their home and property, due to a law enacted by the Union Congress that allowed the North to levy taxes on property that fell into their hands.
 Since the landowners were unable to cross lines to pay their taxes, the land was confiscated and sold at auction.
-This is the true story of Arlington and and how it came to be, with some story twists along the way.
+This is the true story of Arlington and and how it came to be, with a few story twists along the way.

 Confiscation For Non-Payment

 In the year 1862 a southern landowner was away at war when his wife was notified that they owed 92.07 in taxes on their home and land.
-She was unable to make the journey because of illness and asked her nephew to take the money and pay the taxes so they wouldn’t lose their home.
-Imagine his shock and surprise when he arrived and handed over the cash, when he was told by the tax commissioners that they could not accept it because it was not paid in person by the landowner or his spouse.
-They then confiscated the land for non-payment of taxes and put it up for auction.
+She didn’t want to lose their home, but because of illness, she was unable to make the journey to pay the taxes so she gave her nephew the money and asked him to do it for her.
+Imagine his shock and surprise when he arrived and handed over the cash, and was told by the tax commissioners that they could not accept it because it was not paid in person by the landowner or his spouse.
+The land and home were then confiscated for non-payment of taxes and quickly put up for auction.

 Only One Bidder At Auction

-The day of the auction dawned and there was only one bidder on the parcel of land in question; the U.S. Government.
-They purchased it for $26,800 which was $7,300 less than the appraised value.
+The day of the auction dawned and there was only one bidder on the parcel of land in question.
+You guessed it; the U.S. Government, which purchased it for $26,800 which was $7,300 less than the appraised value.
 According to government paperwork, the land was to be used for “government use, for war, military, charitable and educational purposes.”
-The government had succeeded in its quest to own the land.
+The government wanted that land and they succeeded in its quest to own it.
 Before the sale was actually finalized, Union Quartermaster General Montgomery C. Meigs began to bury Union dead as close to the mansion house as possible, and all reports were that it gave him great satisfaction.

 Arlington Mansion and Land

 This land and mansion I speak of belonged to the South’s great warrior, General Robert E. Lee.
-That’s right, all the land that became Arlington National Cemetery, where we bury our honored dead, where one of our Presidents lies with an eternal flame burning at his grave, once belonged to the Confederate General Robert E. Lee.
+That’s right, all the land that became Arlington National Cemetery, where we bury our honored dead, where one of our Presidents lies with an eternal flame burning at his grave, once belonged to Confederate General Robert E. Lee.
 It’s said he never set foot inside his home again.
-As for Mrs. Lee, she had to find another place to live and lost everything she owned.
+As for Mrs. Lee, she visited it only once for a few moments, and had to find another place to live.
+They lost everything they owned.
 But there’s more to this story you don’t want to miss, keep reading.